 - Those who have the responsibility of appointing children’s workers.

-- Those who work directly with children i.e. CCD/PREP/Sunday School teachers, youth workers, etc.
+- Those who work directly with children i.e. CFF/Sunday School teachers, youth workers, etc.

 - Paying for Criminal Background Checks on staff and volunteers who work directly with children or young people.

 The need for the issue of keeping children safe ‘live’ within the church, by undertaking the following:

 - Continuing to mention the Biblical and moral importance of safety for children in preaching, teaching, etc.

 - Ensuring the Church and parish setting is “child friendly”, i.e. having posters up, etc.

 - Displaying the name and a photograph of the person responsible for Child Protection in a prominent position in the parish setting, so that the children can recognize them.

 - Talking about this issue in less formal settings.